mk5912/SpigotServerCodes/README.md

 # Custom Windows batch code to intiate and run a Spigot powered Minecraft server!
+This code is still very experimental and does not always start every world and may start the same world continuously.
+Worlds can be disable/ uploaded by adding a "-" to the start of the folder name for each world.
+Re-enabling a world is as simple as removing the "-" and restarting the server.

 Recorded time working on this repo.\
 [![wakatime](https://wakatime.com/badge/github/mk5912/SpigotServerCodes.svg)](https://wakatime.com/badge/github/mk5912/SpigotServerCodes)